Skip to main content

 Not considering Feature Risk means that you might be building the wrong functionality, for the wrong audience or at the wrong time.
 Eventually, this will come down to lost money, business, acclaim, or whatever you are doing your project for.
 So let's unpack this concept into some of its variations.

-• Break down and talk about the different Feature Risks shown in the diagram above.
+• Break down and talk about the main different types of Feature Risks on software projects.

 • Discuss how they occur and what action you can take to address them.